ETS-Android1/F21G4_Minions-1/README.md

 # F21G4_Minions
-This is an implementation of a E-Commerce Platform Android Application.
+This is an implementation of an Android Application of an E-Commerce Platform